Policy Framework

 This approach contrasts with static governance models by embracing change and scalability, focusing on long-term decentralization and inclusivity.

-The protocol's compliance policy will continue to evolve in parallel to that of the jurisdictions in which its end-users operate to ensure transparency, consumer safety, and regulatory due diligence.
+The protocol's compliance policy evolves in parallel to that of the jurisdictions in which its end-users operate to ensure transparency, consumer safety, and regulatory due diligence. .